Linear Attention for Joint Power Optimization and User-Centric Clustering in Cell-Free Networks: Introduction

 \subsection{Related work}

-Given the importance of clustering and power optimization in user-centric cell-free \ac{mMIMO}, a wide range of solutions have been proposed in the literature \cite{farooq2020accelerated,demir2021foundations,miretti2022closed,shi2025joint,bjornson2013optimal,ammar2021user,di2024deep,liu2016joint,ammar2021downlink,liu2024joint}.
+Given the importance of clustering and power optimization in \ac{UC} \ac{CF} \ac{mMIMO}, a wide range of solutions have been proposed in the literature \cite{farooq2020accelerated,demir2021foundations,miretti2022closed,shi2025joint,bjornson2013optimal,ammar2021user,di2024deep,liu2016joint,ammar2021downlink,liu2024joint}.
 These approaches differ in whether they treat clustering and power allocation separately or jointly, and in the methodologies employed, ranging from classical optimization to modern machine learning.

 Classical optimization-based methods have long been applied to power allocation, often through iterative algorithms \cite{farooq2020accelerated,demir2021foundations} or closed-form solutions for specific objectives such as the \ac{MMF} problem \cite{miretti2022closed}.
 While these approaches can achieve near-optimal performance, they typically require multiple iterations to converge, resulting in high computational complexity and poor scalability in dynamic networks.